LIS

 12VAC30-50-420.
 Case management services for seriously mentally ill adults and emotionally disturbed children.

-1. An active client for case management shall mean an individual for whom there is a plan of care in effect which requires regular direct or client-related contacts or communication or activity with the client, family, service providers, significant others and others including at least one face-to-face contact every 90 days.
-Billing can be submitted for an active client only for months in which direct or client-related contacts, activity or communications occur.
+1. An active client for case management shall mean an individual for whom there is a plan of care in effect that requires regular direct or client-related contacts or communication or activity with the client, family, service providers, significant others, and others, including at least one face-to-face contact every 90 days.
+Billing can be submitted for an active client only for months in which direct or client-related contacts, activity, or communications occur.
 Authorization is required for Medicaid reimbursement.

-C. Comparability of Services: Services are not comparable in amount, duration, and scope.
-Authority of § 1915(g)(1) of the Act is invoked to provide services without regard to the requirements of § 1902(a)(10)(B) of the Act.
+C. Comparability of case management services for seriously mentally ill adults and emotionally disturbed children.
+Services are not comparable in amount, duration, or scope.
+Authority of § 1915(g)(1) of the Social Security Act is invoked to provide services without regard to the requirements of § 1902(a)(10)(B) of the Social Security Act.

-D. Definition of Services: Mental health services.
-Case management services assist individual children and adults, in accessing needed medical, psychiatric, social, educational, vocational, and other supports essential to meeting basic needs.
+D. Definition of case management services for seriously mentally ill adults and emotionally disturbed children.
+Case management services assist individual children and adults in accessing needed medical, psychiatric, social, educational, vocational, and other supports essential to meeting basic needs.
 Services to be provided include:

-1. Assessment and planning services, to include developing an Individual Service Plan (does not include performing medical and psychiatric assessment but does include referral for such assessment);
+1. Assessment and planning services, to include developing an individual service plan (ISP) (does not include performing medical and psychiatric assessment but does include referral for such assessment);

 4. Coordinating services and service planning with other agencies and providers involved with the individual;